|Shea moore, Margaret|

 Publication Date: N/A

-Technical Abstract: Although cognition is generally believed to develop postnatally, learning in some species occurs prior to birth.
-Stimuli presented in the fetal environment can influence future behavior.
-The purpose of this study was to preliminarily assess how dietary odors and flavors fed to gestating sows affect odor and feed preferences of piglets.
+Technical Abstract: Studies have demonstrated that stimuli presented in the fetal environment can influence future preferences and aversions.
+The purpose of this study was to preliminarily assess how dietary odors and flavors fed to gestating sows affect piglets after birth.
 Using a randomized complete block design, sows were assigned to 1 of 3 treatment diets, garlic, onion, or control (n=4/treatment), for the last 2 weeks of gestation.
 Due to the volatile nature of the odor compounds being used, it was necessary to confound treatment with location.
 At farrowing, 5 piglets from each litter were tested in a Y-maze for odor preferences prior to first nursing.
+Preference was quantified using behavioral analysis software.
 Sow diet did not significantly affect odor preference of piglets tested in the Y-maze.
-To test the long-term influence of prenatal exposure to odors and flavors, naive piglets from each treatment were weaned into individual pens sand presented with both onion and garlic feed for 4 days post-weaning.
-Feed consumption was measured and data were log transformed.
+To test the long-term influence of prenatal exposure to odors and flavors, naive piglets from each treatment were weaned into individual pens and presented with both onion and garlic feed for 4 days post-weaning.
+Daily feed consumption was measured and data were log transformed to control for heterogeneous variability.
 Data were analyzed using a mixed model analysis with weaning weight as a covariate.
-Piglets from sows fed an onion diet consumed significantly more garlic feed on day 4 (2.5+/-0.14 log grams garlic, 1.9+/-0.14 log grams onion, P<.001).
-The sows' onion diet may have created an aversion to onion feed, resulting in greater garlic feed intake.
-Although these results are preliminary, they suggest that piglets are capable of perceiving and remembering olfactory and gustatory cues presented prenatally, affecting postnatal behavior.
-By adding volatile compounds to diets during gestation, it may be possible to increase feed consumption and reduce stress at weaning.
+Piglets from sows fed an onion diet consumed significantly more garlic feed on day 3 (2.4 +/-0.16 log grams garlic, 2.1 +/ -0.16 log grams onion, P=.05) and day 4 (2.5 +/ -0.14 log grams garlic, 1.9 +/ -0.14 log grams onion, P<.001).